2old2randr/cl-dates/README.md

 Test cases are in _test-*.lisp_.
 To run, load the *cl-dates-test* package and run **cl-dates-test:run-all-tests**.

-The library has been tested with CCL on Mac OS X and Windows and SBCL on Mac OS X. The code is portable and should run on any Common Lisp environment.
+The library has been tested with Clozure CL (on Mac OS X and Windows) and SBCL (on Mac OS X only).
+The code is portable and should run on any Common Lisp environment.

 ## License